-DUAL CREDIT CLASSES
+DUAL CREDIT COURSES

-- Students who fail a dual credit course or drop because of failing classes are not eligible to continue in the dual credit program and will have to make up the credit in the next FBCA summer school session.
+- Students who fail a dual credit course or drop because of failing classes are not eligible to continue in the dual credit program and will have to make up the credit in a summer school or night school session.
 It is the responsibility of the student to keep track of their grades through the SJC online “Blackboard” and through communication with his or her professor.
 Students who make a 70 or higher on a dual credit course apply the earned college credits towards their FBCA transcript and graduation requirements.

-Any First Baptist Christian Academy student who is enrolled in dual credit courses is also eligible for Early Admission College classes.
+- Any First Baptist Christian Academy student who is enrolled in dual credit courses is also eligible for Early Admission College classes.
 This program gives dual credit students the ability to take a college course and earn additional credits at the college level.
 The EAC program does not earn the student high school credit.